 - Traffic jitter information associated with each periodicity.

-Editor's Note: How 5GC derives the above information is FFS.

 The AF may provide assistant information to 5GC and assist the UPF to detect the end of Data Burst:

 NOTE 2: Whether this assistant information based on indication of only one media unit within each data burst or based on RTP extension header or both can be discussed in normative work.